 Washington University School of Medicine Department of Anesthesiology has a tremendous critical care medicine footprint.
 Our CCM group covers the main academic campus, surrounding community intensive care units and the safety net tele-ICU domain.
-This allows our Faculty and Fellowship trainees to provide care for all types of critical care patients in various settings.
+This allows our faculty, APP, and fellowship trainees to provide care for all types of critical care patients in various settings.

 Our main academic home is at Barnes-Jewish Hospital.
 BJH is a quaternary referral center, Level I trauma center, stoke center of excellence, and consistently ranked among the top hospitals in the nation.
 We boast a broad catchment area and an enormous scope of influence on healthcare in the Midwest.
 Our patient base arrives from the entire state of Missouri and parts of every bordering state: Iowa, Illinois, Kentucky, Tennessee, Arkansas, Oklahoma, Kansas, and Nebraska.

 Our home academic intensive care units include the Trauma-Burn-Surgical Intensive Care Unit (SICU), Cardiothoracic Intensive Care Unit, and Parkview Tower Surgical-Oncology Intensive Care Unit (PVT-SICU).
 Our fellowship trainees also rotate in the Medical Intensive Care Unit (MICU), Parkview Tower Medical-Oncology Intensive Care Unit (PVT-MICU), Coronary Care Unit (CCU),and Neurology/Neurosurgical Intensive Care Units (NeuroICU-9400 and 10400).
 Our main academic campus boasts over 200 critical care beds in 11 high acuity ICUs.